haroutboujakjian/Vuesalize/documentation_src/README.md

 </script>
 ```

-or a horizontal bar chart can be displayed by passing in 'horizontal' for the `direction` prop.
+Alternatively, it's possible to get a horizontal bar chart by passing in 'horizontal' for the `direction` prop.

 <div style="display: flex; justify-content: center">
 <stacked-bar-chart-example :horizontal="true"></stacked-bar-chart-example>